 Where to get free legal advice

-- Legal Services Commission of South Australia provides legal services for people who can't afford to pay for legal representation.
-The Law Handbook is a plain english guide to the law in South Australia.
+- Legal Services Commission of South Australia (LSC) provides legal services for people who can't afford to pay for legal representation.

-- South Australian Community Legal Centres provide legal advice, assistance and referral to community members who might not otherwise get the help they need.
+- Community Legal Centres SA provide legal advice, assistance and referral to community members who might not otherwise get the help they need.
 Most centres provide services free of charge.

 - Aboriginal Legal Rights Movement provides legal assistance to Aboriginal people across South Australia.